nasa-gibs/onearth/doc/deployment.md

 ## Build and Run

-To build the Docker images and deploy the OnEarth stack, run:
+To build the Docker images the OnEarth stack, execute:
+`build.sh` from the source root.

+To run all of the OnEarth Docker containers, execute:
-`build_and_run.sh` from the source root.
+`run.sh` from the source root.

 ## Container Startup Process